Women in the Maldives: Dress rules

-With the exception of a failed attempt to force women to veil in the 17th-century, veiling continued to be uncommon in the Maldives until the 20th-century.
+With the exception of a failed attempt to force women to wear hijabs in the 17th century, covering their heads continued to be uncommon among Maldivian women until the 20th century.

-From the 1980s onward the veiling started to become more common in the Maldives due to growing Islamic conservatism, and in the early 21st-century women and girls was put under a growing social pressure to veil, resulting in resulting in hijab and black robes becoming common public wear by 2006.
+From the 1980s onward, the wearing of hijabs started to become more common in the Maldives due to growing Islamic conservatism.
+In the early 21st century, women and girls were subjected to growing social pressure to veil, resulting in hijabs and black robes becoming common public wear by 2006.